 The lead investor will usually decide this.
 If you’re investing yourself, it’s open to you.
 Valuation is not a fixed science.
 If it’s an early start-up, think about how much they are offering:

 - Is it a high valuation because they don’t need you or they are getting ahead of themselves?

 - Is it a low valuation because they are desperate for you (for your money or expertise)?

 Your main concern should be whether you believe the company has potential – rather than valuation.
 Ultimately a few percentage points on the valuation is not a deal-breaker if you end up investing in the next Uber.

 3 – Your input in the company

-This could be a lot, or non.
-Agree this in advance.
+This could be a lot or nothing at all.
+Agree on this in advance.

 Remember, IFG runs an angel syndicate – IFG.VC.

 We’ve also answered the question of whether start-up investing is sharia-compliant here.
 In short, the answer is yes.